prismelabs/prismeanalytics.com/src/blog/measuring-ctr-x-twitter-traffic.md

 1. Log into your Prisme dashboard.
 2. Navigate to the `Sources` section.
-3. Look for traffic coming from `x.com` or your Cutelink domain.
+3. Identify direct traffic or traffic from `x.com`.
 4. You'll see a breakdown of UTM parameters or ref values, showing you which tweets are performing best.